kadirnar/torchyolo/README.md

 ### Introduction

-The TorchYolo library aims to support YOLO models(like YOLOv5, YOLOv7, YOLOv8) and Track Algorithm(Sort, StrongSort, ByteTrack, OcSort and Norfair) and provide a unified interface for training and inference.
+The TorchYolo library aims to support YOLO models(like YOLOv5, YOLOv7, YOLOv8) and Tracker Algorithm(Sort, StrongSort, ByteTrack, OcSort and Norfair) and provide a unified interface for training and inference.
 The library is based on PyTorch and is designed to be easy to use and extend.

 ### Installation
 ```bash
 pip install torchyolo
 ```
-### Prediction
+### Usage
-First download the [default_config.yaml](https://github.com/kadirnar/torchyolo/blob/main/torchyolo/default_config.yaml) file.
+First download the [default_config.yaml](https://github.com/kadirnar/torchyolo/releases/download/v0.0.5/default_config.yaml) file.

 ```python
 from torchyolo import YoloHub